kateinoigakukun/swift-testing/Documentation/Proposals/NNNN-exit-tests.md

   /// | macOS | `<signal.h>` |
   /// | Linux | `<signal.h>` |
   /// | Windows | `<signal.h>` |
+  ///
+  /// On Windows, by default, the C runtime will terminate a process with exit
+  /// code `-3` if a raised signal is not handled, exactly as if `exit(-3)` were
+  /// called.
+As a result, this case is unavailable on that platform.
+Developers
+  /// should use ``failure`` instead when testing signal handling on Windows.
 #if os(Windows)
   @available(*, unavailable, message: "On Windows, use .failure instead.")
 #endif